gs1-germany/GreenPaper_EUDeforestationRegulation/README.md

 <p align="left"><img src="./images/GS1DE.jpeg" alt="GS1 Germany Logo" width="20%"></p>
 <br>

-# EU Deforestation Regulation Green Paper
+# Green Paper: How GS1 Standards can help to meet the EU Deforestation Regulation

-GS1 Germany Green Paper on how to meet the EUDR's requirements with GS1 standards.
+GS1 Germany Green Paper on how the requirements of the EUDR can be met with GS1 standards.

 ## Disclaimer